McTavishLab/extensiphy/README.md

 ### Using Extensiphy on your own data

 5. Next, you'll need to move the data you want to use to a directory we can link to a new container.
-First, let's create a new directory and move the data we want to use into the new directory:
+First, let's create a new directory and move the data we want to use into the new directory.
 We'll use brackets `[]` to indicate variables you should replace with your own files or paths
 ```bash
 mkdir new_data_dir